Click here to see the table of contents

 Some brides choose to have colored wedding dresses for economical reasons.
-Considering how pricey wedding dresses can be today, brides may opt to design a dress they can wear again to a dinner or other formal event, thereby getting more use from their investment.
+Considering how pricey wedding dresses can be today, brides may opt to design a dress they can wear again to a dinner or other formal event, like these options, thereby getting more use from their investment.

 Colored Wedding Dresses by Season